 - Do not approach a person connected to a high-voltage source.

-- For chemical burns - remove affected clothing.
+- For chemical burns - remove the victim's affected clothing.
 Brush the chemical off the skin if it is in a dry form.
 Then wash the burn with lots and lots of water, as described below.
 Do not attempt to neutralise chemicals.

 Treat the burnt area immediately with cool water